 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Township are described in Note 1 to the financial statements.
+No new accounting policies were adopted and, except as stated in Note 10 to the financial statements, the application of existing policies was not changed during 2021.
 We noted no transactions entered into by the Township during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.